 In November, 2007, Bob said "Sayonara" to the folks at US Tire, where he'd worked for 14 years.
 It being an uncomfortable time of year to work and live on an unheated boat, even in the South, and Bob feeling a little paralyzed by the huge change in his life, we all stayed at the condo in Charlotte for the winter of 2008.
 Kai worked that semester doing a co-op for school, at Duke Energy in Charlotte.
 Bob read a lot.
 I went to the library every day and got him books and while I was there, wrote a novel.
 In about three months.
 I know that sounds weird and maybe impossible, and it actually was weird.
 The thing kind of flowed out of me, like I was channeling someone else.
 I've shopped the book around to a few publishers, with only polite refusals so far, so I guess if I was channeling, it wasn't Jane Austen.
 But I haven't lost heart.
 I've started another (even more channeled) novel since, and written a bunch of short stories.

 In early April we went back to Holden Beach, to the boat, and re-commenced working on it.
-Spring and summer was a happy, innocent time, it seems now, made up of hard work on Trio (teak refinishing for me, endless priming of the hull for Rudy, replacement of hatches for both) time at the beach swimming and basking in the sun for me, endless sweating, much boatyard camaraderie, helping of others, others helping us, occasional evenings out where the contrast of actually being clean for once, in clean clothes, wearing jewelry! (me) eating a cooked meal, seeing
+Spring and summer was a happy, innocent time, it seems now, made up of hard work on Trio (teak refinishing for me, endless priming of the hull for Rudy, replacement of hatches for both) time at the beach swimming and basking in the sun for me, endless sweating, much boatyard camaraderie, helping of others, others helping us, occasional evenings out where the contrast of actually being clean for once, in clean clothes, wearing jewelry! (me) eating a cooked meal, seeing new people was so refreshing that the effects would last for days.

 The next phase began in late August.
 We explained it to each other like this: I had to go North for family reasons, and had spent several days away, living in a nice hotel, taking showers, sleeping in a big bed, turning on the gas fire in the corner of the room when I was chilly, eating delicious food prepared by anyone but me.
 Oh yeah, using a toilet that you just sat down on and then flushed when you were finished.
 The easy life.
 And I came back to the boat, and its constant layer of boatyard sand/old paint/fiberglass residue/sandblast residue over everything, and still the endless sweating, and suddenly, with the feeling of fall looming and the ocean growing cold, nothing was charming any more.
 I was tired of living in a construction zone.
 And I flipped out, for a few days.
 Poor Rudy, so confused at this change of everything in me.
 This sea-change.
 This unpredictable woman.
 But I began to settle down again one morning when it occurred to me that the mistake I was making was actually quite simple—I was thinking too much, about the future especially.
 I needed to think only of the day in front of me, and that way I could not only cope, but return once again to a semblance of contentment.